tomasc/elasticsearch-model-mongoid_extensions/README.md

 ### SCI

-This gem splits subclasses into separate indexes which is beneficial in case the field definitions vary accross your subclasses (as it may in document oriented databases such as Mongoid).
-Using the same index for all subclasses might lead into conflicts with different mappings of fields with same name.
+Using a separate index per each subclass is beneficial in case the field definitions vary across the subclasses (as it may in document oriented databases such as Mongoid).
+On the contrary sharing an index for all subclasses might lead into conflicts with different mappings of fields with same name.

-If your subclass tree however shares same field definitions, you might prefer use only one index (see the `inheritance_enabled` setting on [`ElasticSearch::Model`](https://github.com/elastic/elasticsearch-rails/tree/master/elasticsearch-model#settings)).
+If your subclass tree shares same field definitions, you might prefer use only one index (see the `inheritance_enabled` setting on [`ElasticSearch::Model`](https://github.com/elastic/elasticsearch-rails/tree/master/elasticsearch-model#settings)).

 #### Setup